yukimemi/autoreplacer.vim/README.md

       ["events"] = { "FileWritePre", "BufWritePre" },
       -- replace file name pattern.
       ["pat"] = "*",
-      -- How many characters from the beginning of the file to rewrite ["head"] = 13,
+      -- How many lines from the beginning of the file to rewrite ["head"] = 13,
-      -- How many characters from the end of the file to rewrite ["tail"] = 13,
+      -- How many lines from the end of the file to rewrite ["tail"] = 13,
     },
   }